jacomyal/domino.js/README.md

 Finally, all the logs/warns/errors will be prefixed by the instance name if specified (the string `"domino"` else).
      + `*` The value you want to see returned through `.get(property)`

-## Utils:
+## Structures:

 *domino.js* provides its own helpers to manipulate some "Closure like" types in the `domino.struct` object.
+Since they can be more complexe than simple string types, they are called **structures**.

-Those types are:
+Those structures are:

  - Basic types:
    * 'boolean', 'number', 'string', 'function', 'array', 'date', 'regexp', 'object', 'null', 'undefined', '*'